 Evaluation Criteria Response Substantially modify (including by fragmenting, altering fire regimes, altering nutrient cycles or altering hydrological cycles), destroy or isolate an area of important habitat for a migratory species No. The species is a regular non-breeding migrant to Australia in small numbers.
 While in Australia, it migrates south for the autumn and north for the spring.
 Modelled potential habitat within the Disturbance Footprint (and the wider Study Area) has already been modified through historical clearing, weeds and pests.
 Nonetheless, potential habitat is considered to comprise important habitat.
 Table 4 of the Draft referral guidelines for 14 birds listed as migratory species under the EPBC Act indicates that a significant impact on the oriental cuckoo may occur if 25,000 ha of important habitat is cleared.
 Up to 348.1 ha of foraging and dispersal habitat will be directly impacted via vegetation clearing for construction of the Project.
 This area is below the clearing threshold.
+Nonetheless, clearing will be completed only as strictly necessary and impact areas are anticipated to be reduced in the detailed design phase and through micro-siting.
+Habitat fragmentation impacts have been minimised through considered siting and design of the Disturbance Footprint, ensuring the use of existing cleared areas is maximised and no patches are isolated.
+Although some minor fragmentation impacts are anticipated, it is highly unlikely these will impact the species or limit its mobility given its capacity for long flights.
+The Project will not lead to the further degradation of retained habitat, as potential indirect impacts such as altered fire regimes, edge effects, weeds and pests will be actively managed via Project management plans.
+Based on the above, the Project is unlikely to substantially modify, destroy or isolate an area of important habitat.

-Table 3.4 Significant Impact Assessment - Oriental Cuckoo ----------- ---
+Table 3.4 Significant Impact Assessment - Oriental Cuckoo